oat-sa/lib-lti1p3-core/doc/service/service-server.md

 }
 ```

-## Validate an access token request
+## Validation of an access token request

 Once a tool has been granted with an access token, it can perform LTI service authenticated calls (with header `Authorization: Bearer <token>`).